anniedotexe/Twitter-Retweet-Bot/README.md

 </span>

-A Twitter bot written in Python using Tweepy and deployed on AWS EC2.
+A Twitter bot written in Python using Tweepy and hosted on a server.
 It will like and/or retweet tweets that contain single or multiple keywords and hashtags.

 ---